Home

 Description:

-Wild Flora for Fertile Top Soil is a tall colourful mixture, which can compete with the vigorous grasses, because all the species in this mixture are tall and vigorous they will out grow the grass and can be left un-cut until the end of summer.
-You will have to make a judgment as to when to cut, do not cut so late that it starts to 'lodge' or fall over.
+This very colourful seed mixture can compete with the vigorous grasses, because all the species in this mixture are tall and or vigorous and they will out grow the grass and can be left un-cut until the end of summer.

 Always remove the cuttings to lower the fertility.